Marriage and Food in 1 Timothy 4:1-5

 I. The Context of 1 Timothy 4:1-5

-Paul’s letter to Timothy was written to help the younger colleague pastoring the church in Ephesus (Eph 1:3) and to deal with the problems and challenges that arose there.
+Paul’s letter to Timothy was written to help the younger colleague pastoring the church in Ephesus (1 Tim 1:3) and to deal with the problems and challenges that arose there.
 An issue with false teachers occurs already in chapter one.2 False teachers are found again here.
 In chapter 6:20-21 they are mentioned once more in connection with what was falsely being called knowledge (gnōsis).

 Just before addressing this heresy head-on, Paul makes wonderful statements about the church and about Jesus to conclude his discussion of church order and organization (1 Tim 3:15-16).3 But although the church is the house of God and the pillar of faith, heresy lurks around the corner and has to be addressed.